Vinutha-Nayak/Beckn-API/README.md

 7. retrycount: number of time the retry should occur incase of timeout.
 8. authenticate: check for verification of authorization header.
 It takes only boolean value.

-# 6. NSDL BG/Registry Configuration Details
+# 6. ONDC Gateway/Registry Node Configuration Details
-To get register at NSDL BG/Registry below field details required:
+To get register at ONDC Gateway/Registry Node below field details required:
 1. subscriber_id
 2. Domain
 3. Entity Type (BAP/BPP)
 4. CallBack URL for On_Subscribe
 5. Signing Public Key

-The end points for BG are as below:
+The end points for ONDC Gateway Node are as below:
 1. Search : https://pilot-gateway-1.beckn.nsdl.co.in/search
 2. On_search : https://pilot-gateway-1.beckn.nsdl.co.in/on_search